andrevidela/Research-report/Thesis/index.md

 > There are 2 uses of linear variable x
 ```

-Conversely, if a program typechecks while using linear variable, then all linear variables can be inlined without loss of performance.
+Conversely, if a program typechecks while using a linear variable, then all linear variables can be inlined without loss of performance.
 What’s more, inlining can provide further opportunities for optimisations down the line.
 In the following example, while `y` cannot be inlined, `x` can be.

 ```haskell
 let 1 x = 1 + 3 in